AuxEtoiles/AuxEtoiles/README.md

 I'm a junior AI Engineer who has a strong interest in Computer Vision.

- 🔭 I’m currently working on the Udacity's Machine Learning Fundamentals Nanadegree Program related projects.
+ 🔭 I’m currently working on the Udacity's Machine Learning Fundamentals Nanodegree Program related projects.

  🌱 I’m currently learning ML and CV.